Monongahela culture: Disappearance

 Clip from John Senex map ca 1710, showing the peoples Captain Vielle passed by in 1692 to reach Chaouenon country, as the French Jesuit called the Shawnee.

 This late prehistoric culture peaked about AD 1300.
 The colder weather of the Little Ice Age may have caused inter-group battling over food and farmland, according to some scholars.
 The crops did not prosper as well during this colder period, causing food shortages for populations that had grown after their introduction.
 Some studies show that the culture began failing due to poor health conditions.

 In addition, some scholars believe that two severe droughts, one from 1587 to 1589 and another from 1607 to 1612, drove the bearer of the Monongahela culture from the region in search of a more habitable area.
 Because of trade with other groups, the Monongahela could have contracted infectious diseases from coastal peoples, who were directly exposed by their contact with Europeans.
 As the Native Americans did not have immunity, the new diseases resulted in high fatalities in widespread areas.

-The Monongahela culture was progressively disappearing before the time the Iroquois League invaded the Allegheny Plateau through to the Lake Erie region in an effort to control new hunting grounds for the lucrative fur trade.
-The powerful Iroquois likely conquered or drove out the Monongahela.
+The Monongahela culture was progressively disappearing before the time the Haudenosaunee League invaded the Allegheny Plateau through to the Lake Erie region in an effort to control new hunting grounds for the lucrative fur trade.
+The powerful Haudenosaunee likely conquered or drove out the Monongahela.

 Around 1635, it appears that a group of refugees from the Monongahela culture resettled in south-central Virginia at Halifax County.
 They were likely absorbed by a Siouan-speaking tribe of the area, but historians do not know for sure.
 There were also Algonquian and Iroquoian-speaking tribes nearby.